 The data is clear: if you can type at professional speeds, voice dictation can match or exceed your accuracy whilst delivering 3x the speed.

-Not all dictation setups deliver the same results.
-Understanding the six key factors that influence accuracy helps you optimise your system for maximum precision.
+Microphone quality, background noise and software choice are the three biggest variables.
+Not all dictation setups deliver the same results, and understanding the six key factors below helps you optimise your system for maximum precision.

 Microphone Quality: The Single Most Important Factor